PDLC

 Fine-grained control over individual stages.

-UI / DB / architecture / security / perf / code-gen / scaffolding / i18n / migration / changelog / bootstrap / adopt / onboard / etc.
+UI / DB / architecture / security / perf / code-gen / scaffolding / i18n / migration / changelog / bootstrap / adopt / onboard / autonomous loop / statusline config / feature relations / standards / etc.

 Specialized stages you can invoke explicitly.